gabewillen/rtsm/docs/README.md

 ## Editing

-Aviator is already optimised for adding, updating and removing documentation pages in CloudCannon.
+Edition is already optimised for adding, updating and removing documentation pages in CloudCannon.

+### Documentation pages

+* Add, update or remove a documentation page in the *Documentation* collection.
+* Change the category of a documentation page to move it to another section in the navigation.
+* Documentation pages are organised in the navigation by category, with URLs based on the path inside the `_docs` folder.

-### Usage
+### Change log

-* Each section is a different collection, this helps organise your content.
-* Set the order of the collections with the position field in collection configuration in `_config.yml`.
-* Set the order of the documents inside a collection by setting the position in front matter.
+* Add, update or remove change log entries from your posts.
+* Tag entries as minor or major in the front matter.

 ### Search

 * Add `excluded_in_search: true` to any documentation page's front matter to exclude that page in the search results.

+### Navigation

+* Change `site.show_full_navigation` to control all or only the current navigation group being open.